-Corridor North Sea - Baltic Corridor North Sea - Baltic does not offer late path requests.
-The applicant can carry out a late path request on another corridor and request a feeder/outflow for the lines of Corridor North Sea - Baltic.
+The Corridor does not offer late path requests.

+The applicant can carry out a late path request on another corridor and request a feeder/outflow for the lines of the Corridor.

 4.3.5.3 Late paths on overlapping sections